8 Best Acoustic Guitar Reviews – Diamonds in the Rough

 Action / String Height

-Guitars with a low action allow for faster runs and the use of playing techniques such as tapping on the fretboard and hammering on/off.
-Beginners and those transitioning from electric guitars generally find a lower Guitar Action easier to play.
-A higher action on the other hand lends itself a bit better to loud strumming styles of play where fret buzz would be a concern if the action was too low.
-Unfortunately guitar manufacturers typically don't provide string height as one of their specifications and the actual height tends to vary between individual guitars and batches so if you don't like the setup your guitar has when it arrives you either have to get a guitar technician to adjust it for you, or do it yourself.
-For advice on setting up your guitar see this guide from Guitar Player.
+A higher action, on the other hand, lends itself a bit better to aggressive playing, like loud strumming chords where fret buzz would be a concern if the action was too low.
+Unfortunately, guitar manufacturers typically don’t provide string height as one of their specifications, and the actual height tends to vary between individual acoustic guitars and batches, so if you don’t like the setup your guitar has when it arrives, you either have to get a guitar technician to adjust it for you or do it yourself.
+For advice on setting up your guitar, see this guide from Guitar Player.

 Nut Width